Woodgreen Station: Before European settlement

-In the 1930s, Purvis Sr first bred horses (for the British Indian Army as well as race horses) and sheep, and in the 1930s took on some cattle, changing it to a cattle station from around 1940.
-The property was expanded at some point, but as the government stipulated minimum livestock numbers, the land was overgrazed, and probably mismanaged, according to his son.
-The 1957 drought led to culling and sale of many horses.
-The property had also been affected badly by drought in 1954.
+Robert Henry (Bob) Purvis, –1965

-Bob Purvis Sr was married to Adele Viola Purvis, who was formerly a music teacher.
-She was also a keen local historian, and founded the National Trust of Australia (Northern Territory).
-She published articles, and was also the first person to donate a box of papers to the Northern Territory Archives' Alice Springs office after it opened in 2003.
+Robert Henry (Bob) Purvis Sr had come out from Scotland and took the lease of Woodgreen Station in 1924 and operated it until 1960.

-Bob Purvis Jr (from 1960)
+James Robert Purvis (Bob Purvis Jr), from 1960

 Bob Purvis Jr was born on the property in 1937, and went to boarding school in Adelaide, South Australia.
 His father had got into huge debt by the time he took over ownership in 1960, largely due to land degradation caused by poor grazing practices.
 This was partly due to the conditions of the least, which stated that thea minimum stocking rate was 3000 head for the property.
 The debts exceeded the property's value, and three quarters of the land was unusable.